LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 Email Parsing
 =============

-Each of the messages which is downloaded from a POP server is returned in raw MIME text form.
-This section describes the basic structure of email messages, then the `email_parse` type that can be used to parse them into headers and parts, and finally some examples of parsing messages.
+Each of the messages that are downloaded from a POP server is returned in raw MIME text form.
+This section describes the basic structure of email messages, the :type:`email_parse` type that can be used to parse them into headers and parts, and finally gives some examples of parsing messages.

 Email Structure